mitmedialab/space_enabled_reading_list/References/the-three-historic-currents-of-city-planning.md

 #literature-notes::

 ## Connections to other references
-For a similar, but different categorization system, see [[Two Centuries of Planning]]
+For a similar, but different categorization system, see [[two-centuries-of-planning-an-overview]]